syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-events.md

 List<Employees> employeeList = GetEmployees();

-//Creates an instance of “MailMergeDataTable” by specifying mail merge group name and “IEnumerable” collection.
+//Creates an instance of “MailMergeDataTable” by specifying mail merge group name and “IEnumerable” collection

 MailMergeDataTable dataTable = new MailMergeDataTable("Employees", employeeList);